 I usually practice with the Yoga Studio App rather than streaming services, so I can download my favorite classes and use in areas without WiFi or phone signal.
 Today I am doing one of my favorite longer classes – Beginner Combination (60 Minutes).

 Today’s Daily Yogi Practice is to try Locust Pose for Yamas Day!
-There are many variations of this Asana, ranging from beginner to very advanced.
+I also recommend practicing your choice of Yamas today – I will be practicing Ahimsa or Non-Harming with a random act of kindness.
+There are many variations of today’s Asana, ranging from beginner to very advanced.
 Today we will cover the beginner and intermediate versions of this pose that I commonly practice.
 Please do not push yourself in these back bends – although these Asanas are great for mitigating lower back pain and strengthening, you can cause injury by pushing beyond your limits.
 For all variations of Salabhasana / Locust Pose, you will start laying face down on your mat in reverse corpse pose.

 Ardha Salabhasana – Half Locust Pose